davidthewatson/nelua-lang/docs/pages/overview.md

 print(y) -- outputs: 2
 ```

-Unlike Lua an anonymous function cannot be a closure, that is,
+Unlike Lua an anonymous function cannot be a closure; that is,
-it cannot use variables declared in upper scopes unless the top most scope.
+the anonymous function cannot use variables declared in upper scopes unless the funtion is declared in the top-most scope.
+See [Top scope closures](#top-scope-closures) below.
 {:.alert.alert-warning}

 ### Nested functions